How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

 \section{Numerical analysis}

-To quantify the performance of our method, we implement numerical simulations of the proposed method described in the previous section.
-To obtain an analytical formula in the previous section, we assumed the following conditions. \begin{enumerate}[label = \Roman*.] \item The dynamics in steps 2 and 4 are adiabatic \item The rotating wave approximation is valid \item The dynamics in step 3 occurs in a two-level subspace \item There is no decoherence. \end{enumerate} However, in actual experiments, these conditions are not always satisfied.
-So we will perform numerical simulations when some (or all) of these conditions are not met.
-We summarize the conditions for numerical simulations to be performed \ref{tab:simulation-conditions}.
+We perform numerical simulations to evaluate the effectiveness of our method.
+In the previous section, we derived an analytical formula under the following assumptions: \begin{enumerate}[label = \Roman*.] \item The time evolution is adiabatic in both step 2 and step 4. \item The rotating wave approximation holds. \item The time evolution in step 3 only involves the ground state and the $m$-th excited state. \item There is no decoherence. \end{enumerate} However, these assumptions may not be met in actual experiments and we perform numerical simulations to examine the validity of our method under different conditions, as summarized in Table~\ref{tab:simulation-conditions}.

-The condition I is satisfied when the process at the step 2 and 4 is completely adiabatic.
-Although we can solve a time dependent Schrodinger equation with a long annealing time, instead, we diagonalize the Hamiltonian to prepare a ground state as the initial state at the step 3.
-Especially, for cases A and D in Table~\ref{tab:simulation-conditions}, we prepare the ground state of $\mathcal{H}_{\mathrm{QA}}(t_{1})$ by the diagonalization at the step 3.
+Condition I is only satisfied when the process in steps 2 and 4 is completely adiabatic.
+In cases A and D from Table~\ref{tab:simulation-conditions}, we use diagonalization to prepare the ground state of $\mathcal{H}_{\mathrm{QA}}(s_{1})$.
+In the remaining cases, we solve the time-dependent Schroedinger equation with specific annealing times to prepare the ground state of $\mathcal{H}_{\mathrm{QA}}(s_{1})$.

-The condition III can be naturally satisfied for a single qubit system.
-On the other hand, this condition is violated for a system with two or more qubits.
-Thus, in cases A, B, and C using a single qubit system, the condition III is satisfied, but in cases D, E, and F, condition III is violated.
+Condition III is naturally satisfied for a single-qubit system, while it is violated for a system with two or more qubits.
+Thus, in cases A, B, and C, condition III is satisfied, whereas in cases D, E, and F, condition III is violated.

-The condition IV is satisfied if we solve a time-dependent Schrodinger equation of the system, which are the cases of A, B, D and E. On the other hand, we consider the effect of decoherence by solving the master equation in the cases C and F.
+Condition IV is satisfied if we solve a time-dependent Schroedinger equation of the system, as with cases A, B, D, and E. Meanwhile, we consider the effect of decoherence by solving the master equation in cases C and F.